Shane Backes: Racing career

 In 2025, it was revealed that Backes would make his debut in the ARCA Menards Series at Watkins Glen International, driving the No. 00 Toyota for VWV Racing.
 However, the entry was withdrawn a couple days later, and Backes was then tabbed to drive the No. 67 Chevrolet for Maples Motorsports.
 After placing 25th in the lone practice session, he qualified in 23th and finished in 24th after suffering a crash midway through the race.
 Later on, he returned with Maples at Madison International Speedway, where after placing nineteenth in practice, he qualified in 21st, and finished in seventeenth despite being involved in an incident with Lawless Alan early in the race.
-Backes is currently scheduled to run with the team at the season ending race at Toledo Speedway.
+Backes would also run with the team at the season ending race at Toledo Speedway.
+He made his ARCA Menards Series West debut for the team at the Las Vegas Motor Speedway Bullring.

+In 2026, it was revealed that Backes would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 1 Chevrolet for Maples, where he set the 75th quickest time between the two sessions held.

 Motorsports results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)